-50 BOLLARS REWARD! .- Look out for the Rasthe apprehension and delivery to him, or for the confin the apprehension and delivery to him, or for the confinement in the Raleigh jail, of a negro by named HENRY BAILEY.
+50 DOLLARS REWARD!---Look out for the Rasthe apprehension and delivery to him, or for the confinement in the Baleigh jail, of a negro by named HENRY BAILEY.
 Said boy was once free, but was sold for jail fees, in January, 1860, having been convicted of house-breaking, and was bought by the undersigned.
 He run away in May last, and is supposed to be lurking about Charlotte, N. C., where his mother and sisters reside.
 He is about five feet nine or ten inches high, is spare built, of light complexion and pox marked in the face.
 He has free papers, is a great liar, and is no doubt trying to pass for a free negro.

 M. C. T. LEE.
 Conwayboro', S. C., Jan.
 5, 1861.

-Charlotte Democrat copy until forbid, and forward acount to above address.
+Charlotte Democrat copy until ferbid, and forward account to above address.

-TERMS FOR ADVERTISING
+TERMS FOR ADVERTISING.

-One square, first insertion, (Fourteen lines or under make a square.)
+One square, first insertion,

+(Fourteen lines or under make a square:)